zhichao-aws/opensearch-neural-sparse-sample/README.md

 ## What we have now
 - code sample to deploy a neural sparse model on SageMaker that can be accessed via OpenSearch connector
+- code sample to create an index for neural sparse then do ingest and search
+    - combined with chunking processor

 ## Todos
 - code sample to fine-tuning neural sparse model
 - code sample to trace a neural model that can be uploaded to OpenSearch cluster
 - code sample to create an index for neural sparse then do ingest and search
-    - plain text
-    - combined with chunking processor
     - combined with dense model to do hybrid search

 ## Code sample request